 Australia has a lot of gold and gold reserves

-As of March 2021 we had 79.85 tonnes (79,850kg).
+Since 1997 RBA financial reports indicate it has consistently held about 80 tonnes of gold, or 80,000kg.
 While this pales in comparison to powerhouses such as United States (8,133 tonnes), or Germany (3,361 tonnes), it’s a lot higher than other developed countries such as Ireland (6 tonnes), and Canada which has zero gold reserves.
 Canada’s central bank sold the last of its gold in 2016, which has some detractors spooked.

 But there’s still not enough gold!